-Coverage areas are important because they describe where a customer can expect to receive services.
-Any home care agency is a great example of how important coverage area maps are.
-By sharing that coverage area map for potential home care patients, families can tell in a glance if the agency is right for their loved ones.
+Coverage areas are important because they describe where customers can expect to receive services.
+A home care agency can demonstrate how vital coverage area maps are.
+By sharing a home care agency coverage area map for potential home care patients, families can tell at a glance if the agency is suitable for their loved ones.
 Care agency assessments could be even more critical for seniors in the era of COVID-19.

 Create the Coverage Area

-- Creating a shaded area on the map by importing a spread sheet of covered districts
+- Create a shaded area on the map by importing a spreadsheet that lists the coverage districts

-- Manually selecting administrative districts on the map and labeling them as a covered area or territory
+- Manually select administrative districts on the map and then label them as a covered area or territory

 A Coverage Map Example

-Let’s assume that a business, Swizzle Sticks Are Us, has a coverage area made up of counties in the Cincinnati, OH area.
-A spreadsheet has been compiled by one of the sales managers.
+Let’s assume that a business, Swizzle Sticks Are Us, has a coverage area of counties in Cincinnati, OH.
+A location-based spreadsheet is managed by one of the sales managers.

-For that spreadsheet to be converted into a coverage area map based on counties it will need to have at least two columns; one column for county name and one for the state.
+For that spreadsheet to be converted to a coverage area map based on counties, it will need at least two columns; one column for the county name and one for the state.
 Only one column would be necessary if that area were based on ZIP codes.
 That’s because ZIP code numbers are unique – there are never duplicate ZIP codes.
 Counties are not unique.
 There are many US counties with the same name.
 Examples include:

 |County||State 1||State 2|